Judge dismisses Judd harassment claim against Weinstein

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LOS ANGELES: A Los Angeles court on Wednesday dismissed actress Ashley Judd´s sexual harassment lawsuit against disgraced Hollywood producer Harvey Weinstein -- but said she can move forward with allegations he defamed her and damaged her career.
+A Los Angeles court on Wednesday dismissed actress Ashley Judd's sexual harassment lawsuit against disgraced Hollywood producer Harvey Weinstein -- but said she can move forward with allegations he defamed her and damaged her career.

 US District Judge Philip Gutierrez said the law covering sexual harassment within a professional relationship did not apply to sexual advances Weinstein, 66, allegedly made toward Judd in 1997 during a meeting about potential film roles.